tarwn/lessthandot-hugo/blogs/content/posts/2010-11-03-unit-testing-costs-too-much.md

 ---
 There is a long list of reasons not to use Unit Testing in your current projects.
 In fact I was able to make such a long list of reasons not to use automated Unit Testing that I wasn't able to use them all in my presentation for the [Raleigh Code Camp][1] this coming weekend.

-While my presentation aims to dispel a number of these and show that unit testing can return a lot of value for low cost, I thought I would share the highlights from the “Why Not To Do It” list.
+While my presentation aims to dispel a number of these and show that unit testing can return a lot of value for low cost, I thought I would share the highlights from the "Why Not To Do It" list.

 Warning: I know, it seems a little lighter-hearted than my usual posts, maybe a little more sarcastic.
 I blame it on all the time staring at powerpoint this weekend.